sainikh/RecylerveiwInFragment/README.md

 * Create a Navhost container
 * We initlize the recycler view in the MainActivity
-* create an Interface and some metodes of which ever name you like (I create Passer as interface in this project and a method in it)
+* create an Interface and some metodes of which ever name you like (I created Passer as interface in this project and a method in it)

-Creating a View Binding to access the

-passing Data Through fragments using safeArgs, All with the help of view Binding in fragments.
+* remaning you can find it in the code